-Production: Charmat (tank) method; rested on lees for three months before bottling
+Production: Charmat (tank) method; rested on lees for three months multi-layered finish match for fresh fish.

 Tasting Note: Rich aromas of peach and acacia blossom with rennet apple and pear.
-It is invigorating and fresh with a long, multi-layered finish
+It is invigorating and fresh with a long,

-Pairing: Ideal partner for elaborate starters and an outstanding match for fresh fish.
+Pairing: Ideal partner for elaborate starters and an outstanding